-A cyber attack is a deliberate attempt to breach computer systems or networks by using malicious softwares to disrupt the system.
-It can be launched from one or more computers against one or multiple computers networks.
-Cyber attacks lead to practices like frauds, information theft, ransomware schemes, etc.
+A cyber attack is a deliberate attempt to breach computer systems or networks by using malicious software to disrupt the system.
+It can be launched from one or more computers against one or multiple computer networks.
+Cyber attacks lead to practices like fraud, information theft, ransomware schemes, etc.

 Types of Cyber Attacks

-Malware is short term for Malicious Software which includes viruses, worms, spyware, trojans, and ransomware.
+Malware is short-term for Malicious Software, including viruses, worms, spyware, trojans, and ransomware.
 When the user clicks on a malicious link or an email attachment, it gets installed on the system.
-Once it is installed on the system, it can do harmful activities such as Blocks access to the data and programs on the system, Steals information.
+Once it is installed on the system, it can do harmful activities such as Blocks access to the data and programs on the system, steals information.

-E.g. of Malware is Ransomware.
-It encrypts data on the victim’s system and then demands a ransom in exchange for the code for decryption which makes the system usable again or access to the blocked data.
+E.g: Malware is Ransomware.
+It encrypts data on the victim’s system and then demands a ransom in exchange for decryption, which makes the system usable again or access to the blocked data.

-Phishing is an attempt to steal sensitive information like usernames, passwords, bank account details or to install malware by using emails which appears to be from a trusted source.
-It starts to work when the target user opens the link from an email and provides login details or other private information to the fake source
+Phishing attempts to steal sensitive information like usernames, passwords, bank account details or to install malware by using emails that appear to be from a trusted source.
+It starts to work when the target user opens the link from an email and provides login details or other private information to the fake source.

-Eg: Phishing website.
-After that, the attacker collects this credentials and uses it on a legitimate website for harmful actions.
+E.g: Phishing websites.
+After that, the attacker collects these credentials and uses them on a legitimate website for harmful actions.
 This works just like a fisherman uses bait to catch a fish.

 3. Denial of Service (DOS) and Distributed DOS (DDOS) Attack

-Eg: This makes the server unavailable to legitimate requests.
-A DOS attack performed one computer and one internet connection to flood the target server.
-DDOS which is short for Distributed DOS is an attack which takes place from multiple computers and multiple internet connections. i.e distributed sources such as a botnet.
+E.g: This makes the server unavailable to legitimate requests.
+A DOS attack was performed on one computer and one internet connection to flood the target server.
+DDOS, which is short for Distributed DOS, is an attack that takes place from multiple computers and multiple internet connections. i.e. distributed sources such as a botnet.

 4. SQL Injection

-Sequel injection also called as SQLi.
+Sequel injection is also called as SQLi.
 SQL is a programming language used for maintaining the database.
 The main motive of an attacker to perform SQL injection is to retrieve or modify data from the SQL database.
 An attacker can execute commands by inserting specialized SQL statements into the input fields of the website.
-If the website is vulnerable to SQL Injection, then the attacker can read sensitive data from the database, can manipulate the queries by giving commands such as INSERT, UPDATE, DELETE.
-Also, a hacker can execute the system admin operations shutdown database or give commands to the operating system.
+If the website is vulnerable to SQL Injection, the attacker can read sensitive data from the database and manipulate the queries by giving commands such as INSERT, UPDATE, DELETE.
+Also, a hacker can execute the system admin operations, shut down the database, or give commands to the operating system.

 userID = getRequestString("userID");